zio/zio/docs/reference/core/runtime.md

   - In some performance-critical regions, we want to disable logging temporarily.
   - When we want to have a customized executor for running a portion of our code.

 ZLayer provides a consistent way to customize and configure runtimes.
-Using layers to customize the runtime, enables us to use ZIO workflows.
+Using layers to customize the runtime enables us to use ZIO workflows.
 So a configuration workflow can be pure, effectful, or resourceful.
 Let's say we want to customize the runtime based on configuration information from a file or database.

 In most cases, it is sufficient to customize application runtime using the [`bootstrap` layer](#configuring-runtime-using-bootstrap-layer) or [providing a custom configuration](#configuring-runtime-by-providing-configuration-layers) directly to our application.
 If none of these solutions fit to our problem, we can use [top-level runtime configurations](#top-level-runtime-configuration).